MiddleSand/DotX/docs/index.md

 ```groovy
 compileOnly 'co.dotarch.paper:x:<!-- Latest version number -->' // The full Spigot server with no shadowing.
 Requires mavenLocal.
 ```
-[!NOTE]
-> I haven't tried using this with Gradle, if this is wrong please PR the correct usage.
+> Note: I haven't tried using this with Gradle, if this is wrong please PR the correct usage.
 Sorry - I don't really use gradle XD

 ## [API usage](usage.md)